 Which Is Better Value for Money?

-After all, the idea of setting up an online store is to make money rather than lose it.
+After all, setting up an online store is to make money rather than lose it.

-Both Shopify and BigCommerce have free trials, with the Shopify free trial being 14 days and that offered by BigCommerce 15 days.
+Both Shopify and BigCommerce have free trials, with the Shopify free trial being 14 days and that BigCommerce offers 15 days.

-The pricing of the plans offered by Shopify ranges from $29 up to $299 per month and start from $2,000 a month for the Plus plan.
-There is also a cheap Lite plan, which costs only $9 monthly and allows users to add a buy button to any website.
+The pricing of the plans offered by Shopify ranges from $29 up to $299 per month and starts from $2,000 a month for the Plus plan.
+A cheap Lite plan costs only $9 monthly and allows users to add a buy button to any website.

-BigCommerce has 3 main pricing plans, which cost from $29.95 per month up to $299.95 monthly, as well as the Enterprise plan, which comes with a custom-tailored price.
+BigCommerce has 3 main pricing plans, which cost from $29.95 per month up to $299.95 monthly, and the Enterprise plan, which comes with a custom-tailored price.

 With Shopify, if you decide to upgrade from the Basic to the Shopify plan, which costs $79 per month, you will gain access to a lot of new features and tools not included in the less expensive plan.
-Some of these include 5 staff accounts, 5 store locations, professional reports, up to 72% shipping discounts, lower transaction fees and credit card rates, multiple currencies, 2 languages, international domains, and more.
+These include 5 staff accounts, 5 store locations, professional reports, up to 72% shipping discounts, lower transaction fees, credit card rates, multiple currencies, 2 languages, international domains, and more.